Eight Great Places to Live in Texas

 I grew up visiting my grandparents in McAllen, and my mom lives here today, so I visit a few times a year.
 I don't recommend flying from NYC to McAllen because it's nearly impossible to find a round-trip ticket for under $450 — but you can avoid the problem by moving there permanently.

 McAllen definitely has a slower pace of life, absolutely defined by Mexican culture, since it's a small border town located in South Texas.
 McAllen routinely makes the top of rental lists that tout it as the most bang for your buck per square foot.
-In fact, you can get 1,471 square feet of space for $1,500.
+In fact, you can get 1,471 square feet of space for about $1,500.

 The summer has seen a severe heat wave, with temperatures consistently reaching above 100 degrees, but the good news is you can cool off by taking a 45-minute to hour-long drive to South Padre Island, one of the most popular vacation destinations in the country, and still a top Spring Break hub in 2025.